Preethi0610/Preethi0610/README.md

-# Hi, I'm Preethi Amasa 👋
+# Hi, I'm Preethi 👋

 Welcome to my GitHub profile!
 I am a **graduate student** at **South Dakota State University** in Brookings, South Dakota, currently pursuing my **Master’s in Computer and Information Sciences** with a focus on **Data Analytics**.